Everything you need to know about becoming and Doula and choosing a Doula training…

 I am not at all in favour of separation or segregation, but I am in favour of there being someone for everyone.
 For example, If you know that an organisation has a reputation of upholding white supremacy and racism, you might automatically assume that anyone who supports them and discusses being proud of training with them are not for you.
 And this is why some people publicly and proudly discuss their training and their certifications while others hide them away because they no longer want to be associated with the organisation they trained with.
 And this is also why some people refuse to be certified and want an organisation who do not certify at all!
 This is completely your prerogative.
 There is someone for everyone, and different teachers/courses can serve different purposes; you can take what you need and leave the rest if that serves you better.

-My suggestion is to just ensure that if you choose not to certify that you make sure you are not being lumped in with a bunch of other students who have had no support, hardly opened the modules, don’t know what they’re doing and are creating a negative reputation for you by association.
+My suggestion is to just ensure that if you choose not to certify, but want to train with an organisation that you make sure you are not being lumped in with a bunch of other students who have had no support, hardly opened the modules, don’t know what they’re doing and are creating a negative reputation for you by association.
 There should be at least a “certificate of completion” that is ONLY given to those who actually completed the required tasks believed to be enough by the creators to create a foundation for a positive impact in the birthworld.

 The Doula Unschool with Lacey Barratt is a great example of where there is purposefully no certification but students are given an incredibly robust curriculum by someone who has a lot of practical experience and practices with immense integrity and an understanding of the complexities of the profession, along with a supportive community.
 You wouldn’t get away with practicing out of integrity within that community and that I feel is important.
-Similarly, my good friend Wild Luna Raven has started an Introduction To Radical Birthkeepers which is a mentoring program for birthkeepers who want to focus on supporting physiological births and bring back autonomy and sovereignty to birth.
-This again isn’t a certified program but it is one where support and knowledge are high and students are kept accountable and responsible for upholding high standards in the profession.
+Similarly, my good friend Wild Luna Raven has started an Introduction To Radical Birthkeepers and a FreeBearth Mentorship which are mentoring program for birthkeepers who want to focus on supporting physiological births and bring back autonomy and sovereignty to birth.
+These again aren’t certified programs but where support and knowledge are high and students are kept accountable and responsible for upholding high standards in the profession.
+Self Responsibility, integrity and community are the key focus for maintaining the sacredness of this beautiful privilege we call ‘work’.

 It is a fact that the majority of people who buy online courses don’t actually ever finish them.
 In fact many don’t even open them!
 So, for what you pay for a training course, at the very least there should be an acknowledgement of completion for those who did the work vs those who didn’t.
 To acknowledge one’s personal accountability and responsibility in respecting themselves and the work enough to complete the modules to the end.
 I’d be pissed if I did all of the work and ticked everything off in a training and got the same certificate and came under the same umbrella of people who didn’t do anything.
 But maybe that’s just me?